 - Students will be able to connect and integrate materials from the curriculum, co-curriculum and additional experiences as it relates to their personal and professional interests.

 - Students will demonstrate the ability to work collaboratively with diverse groups and/or individuals in diverse settings.

 - Students will express their personal and professional growth and development through critical reflection of their experiences in the program.

 - Students will demonstrate the development of their personal and professional values.

 - Students will demonstrate self-awareness and the strategies needed for continuing professional development.

 You’ll need to complete 50-quarter credit hours.
-You must also complete a Capstone project and an internship.
+You must also complete a reflective e-portfolio project and an internship.
 Examples of previous internship locations include:

 - University of Denver Offices of Campus Life and Inclusive Excellence

 - Inclusive Excellence Fellows – a unique program that places Higher Education students across campus to work on diversity and social justice-related concerns in academic and administrative units